codecentric/habitcentric/infrastructure/kubernetes/README.md

 - Locally installed [helmfile CLI](https://github.com/roboll/helmfile#installation)
 - *Optional for Istio environment: Existing Istio installation on Kubernetes cluster*
   *Detailed instructions on how to install Istio on your Kubernetes cluster and additional example configurations are located [here](https://gitlab.com/habitcentric/istio).*
+- *Optional for Linkerd environment: Existing Linkerd installation on Kubernetes cluster*
+  *Detailed instructions on how to install Linkerd on your Kubernetes cluster and additional example configurations are located [here](https://gitlab.com/habitcentric/linkerd).*

 ## How To Deploy